 Click for Index (quick jump to topics)

-1. Let’s have a look at how Google My Business appears on the customer side.
+1. Let’s have a look at how Google Business Profile appears on the customer side.

 Here are some examples of search results from Google Search.